-That thing that you really want to do – your bliss – is really no mystery.
+That thing that you really want to do with your life- your bliss – is really no mystery.
 Let’s not complicate things.
 On the rocky road to self-actualization, identifying your bliss is the easy part.
 You’ll find your bliss right there in your heart, where it’s been sitting, patiently waiting for you to acknowledge it.
 Give yourself the gift of acknowledging those things that light your soul.

 This is mine Bliss List from 2008.
 Back then I just called it “Things That Make Me Happy.”